smallkirby/hello-zig/NOTES.md

 - `boolean` is no longer a `0` or `1`. good.
 It is printed as `true` or `false`.
 - Integer type can take any width of bits: `u7` or `i99` is allowed.
 - Error Union is similar to Go?
+- Modules imported by `@import` can be used before the `@import` statement.
+  - I'm now not sure but it's called `top-level declaration`

 ## Zig ecosystem